 The need for cash is why most businesses enter into a factoring relationship.
 In addition to improved cash flow, factoring company value-added services can strengthen the client’s business.
 Take a look at some of the value-added services we offer below.

 Since 1994, TCI Business Capital has provided best-in-class factoring services to thousands of small- to mid-sized companies across the United States and Canada.
 We offer reliable cash-flow solutions, enabling companies to meet the challenges and opportunities they face.

 Our customers work on the front lines of North America’s growth sectors.
 They choose us for the working capital they need because they can’t always get sufficient financing from a bank or they don’t want added debt.
 Because of our creative finance solutions, we can provide cash to businesses in a wide range of industries.

 Our easy-to-set-up factoring lines allow customers access to the working capital they need, quickly and easily.
 Approvals can be done in 10 minutes and funding within 24 hours.
-We distinguish ourselves from others because of our get-it-done culture, reliability, flexibility and award-winning customer service.
+We distinguish ourselves from others through our get-it-done culture, reliability, flexibility and award-winning customer service.

-Factoring is one of the oldest forms of financing and dates back about 4,000 years to King Hammurabi of Mesopotamia.
+Factoring is one of the oldest forms of financing, dating back about 4,000 years to King Hammurabi of Mesopotamia.

-Later in the 1970s and 1980s, interest rates rose and banks weren’t extending credit to people and businesses as the risk seemed too high.
+In the 1970s and 1980s, interest rates rose and banks weren’t extending credit to people and businesses, as the risk seemed too high.
 Factoring companies offered businesses the financing needed in order to survive.
 Factoring expanded into several industries and continues to do so today.